Softball Minors Rules & Guidelines

 - No player should sit out more than twice as many innings as any other player over the course of the season.

-- 4 outfielders are used and should be taught to back up plays and follow the ball
+- 4 outfielders are used and should be taught to back up plays and follow the ball.
+The must be positioned with their feet on the outfield grass.

 - Coaches should be particularly diligent about teaching their fielders not to inadvertently obstruct baserunners.

-- A team can play with less than 10 players, but must have a minimum of 8 players to start the game, or else be subject to forfeit.
-The opposing tream does not have to play with less than 10 players.
+- A team can play with less than 10 players, The opposing team does not have to play with less than 10 players.

 - The ball is live until the pitcher is in the circle and the catcher is set behind the plate.